teancom/codex/aws.md

 ```
 $ genesis new site --template aws us-west-2
-$ genesis new environment us-west-2 proto
+$ genesis new env us-west-2 proto
 ```

 Answer yes twice and then enter a name for your Vault instance when prompted for a FQDN.